IMPACTASSETS 50™

 Total Assets Under Management: $1B or more

-Primary UN Sustainable Development Goal: 13 – Climate Action
+Primary UN Sustainable Development Goal: 15 – Life on Land

 Firm Overview